-- Maximum Residential Density: 80 Units on Block 21, Lots 3-6 - Minimum Unit Size: 900 Square Feet with an average of 1,050 square feet per unit. - Maximum Height: - o Five (5) Stories and 65 Feet - Rooftop mechanical equipment including elevator towers, HVAC units, antennas and other typical installations may exceed the maximum height limit by up to 10 feet.
+- Maximum Residential Density: 80 Units on Block 21, Lots 3-6 - Minimum Unit Size: 700 square feet with an average unit size of 1,050 square feet.
+Unit sizes shall be calculated based on Net Square Feet (NSF).
+NSF is defined as the usable space measured from the inside finished surfaces of the unit's walls. - Maximum Height: - ° 5 Stories and 65 Feet - Rooftop appurtenances including: stair towers; parapets; decorative, sloping mansard roofs; mechanical equipment, including elevator towers, HVAC units, and other typical installations; and, associated screening or enclosures may exceed the Building Height by up to 11.5 feet.
+Chimneys, cupolas and other ornamental architectural features may exceed the Building Height by up to 16.5 feet.
+Decorative finials atop cupolas are exempt from the height limitation. - Rooftop amenity space associated with a permitted use on site (i.e. roof deck for residential tenants, rooftop dining area for restaurant, etc.) may exceed the maximum height by up to 10 feet provided such space does not occupy more than 20% of the rooftop. - All non-screened rooftop appurtenances (mechanical equipment, amenity spaces, solar arrays, etc.) shall be setback a minimum of ten feet from the building facade to limit visibility from below.
+Amenity space that is not covered by a roof may be located within this setback area. - For purposes of the Mixed-Use District only, "Building Height" shall be measured to the top of the roof deck of a flat roof. - The existing front-yard setback shall be maintained, and no additional structures or structural additions to the existing buildings shall be permitted in the front yard.

-- Rooftop amenity space associated with a permitted use on site (i.e. roof deck for residential tenants, rooftop dining area for restaurant, etc.) may exceed the maximum height by up to 10 feet provided such space does not occupy more than 20% of the rooftop. - The existing front-yard setback shall be maintained, and no additional structures or structural additions to the existing buildings shall be permitted in the front yard. - Portions of the existing building may be demolished if necessary and new buildings may be constructed in the existing footprint.
+- There shall be no minimum setback required for the side and rear yards. - A central courtyard area, consisting of a minimum of 2,500 square feet, with landscaping and other amenities accessible to the public shall be provided. - The existing buildings are contemplated by this Plan to be demolished.
+As such, demolition of these structures shall not require a Certificate of Appropriateness for demolition pursuant to Section 11.8.a.1c of the HPO.